Commercial Ceiling Cleaning in Phoenix, AZ

-Additionally, painting your ceiling without cleaning them first will not give you a great result, because the paint will not adhere to the tile anyway.
-If painting your tile is the only option you should have your tiles cleaned first and then painted.
-No money lost and a better result.
-Keep in mind however that you still need to find a non-flammable fire retardant coating to protect the interior of your building from potential fire hazard.
+Additionally, painting your ceiling without cleaning them first will not give you a great result, because the paint will not adhere to the tile.
+If painting your tile is the only option you should have your tiles cleaned first and then painted, the result will be no money lost and a better result.
+Keep in mind however that you still need to find a non-flammable fire retardant coating to protect the interior of your building from a potential fire hazard.

 Can you clean water stains from HVAC or roof leaks?Water stains are especially annoying.
 They not only look ugly, but they imply a poor level of maintenance and care for your building.
 This can lead to lost customers and lost revenue as well as an unwanted reputation.
-Ask yourself what is the cost of losing one customer due to a water stain worth to you.
+Ask yourself what is the cost of losing one customer due to a water stain on your ceiling worth to you.
 Keep in mind those same customers will most likely tell others as well, so add them into the cost for good measure.
-Quickly cleaning the stain can save you significant revenue loss.
+Quickly cleaning ceiling stains can save you significant revenue loss.